-Tobina Norris\ Michelle Schwerdtfeger
+Tobina Norris Paula Gray Josey Norris Michelle Schwerdtfeger

-Paula Gray

-Josey Norris

 - 1. A Champion and Reserve Champion will be picked in each age category if deserving.
 An overall Grand Champion and Reserve Grand Champion in both boys and girls will be awarded if deserving. - 2.
-A 4-H member must model garment in public fashion revue to receive a ribbon.
+A 4-H member must model garment in Public Fashion Revue to receive a ribbon.
 NO SUBSTITUTE MODELS.
-If any ribbon placing is forfeited, ribbons will not be awarded to lower placing.

-Division M - 4-H Fashion Revue

-3. A 4-H member may model two garments in Constructed Garment and two in Buymanship.
+If any ribbon placing is forfeited, ribbons will not be awarded to lower placing. - 3.
+A 4-H member may model two garments in Constructed Garment and two in Buymanship.
 Only one garment may be modeled in each of Recycled Clothing and Thrift Store.
-Total garments to be modeled will not be greater than FOUR.

-4. READY-MADE GARMENTS FASHION REVUE

-Garments must be purchased for the 4-H project, or made by another a. individual for the 4-H member if the fabric and pattern were chosen by the 4-H member.
+Total garments to be modeled will not be greater than FOUR. - 4.
+READY-MADE GARMENTS FASHION REVUE - a.
+Garments must be purchased for the 4-H project, or made by another individual for the 4-H member if the fabric and pattern were chosen by the 4-H member.
 Everything which is commonly considered an outer garment must be purchased by the 4-H member or constructed by another person (vest, jacket, dress, skirt, pants, coat, etc.).
-A sweater, blouse, or shirt can be purchased or made.

-In order to be eligible for the thrift store classes, garments must have a. been purchased 'second-hand' with authentication from the store or individual in the form of a receipt or Clothing Cost Sheet.

-- 5. CLOTHING CONSTRUCTION FASHION REVUE Majority of the outfit must be constructed and modeled by the 4-H member who made the garment/outfit.
+A sweater, blouse, or shirt can be purchased or made. - b.
+In order to be eligible for the Thrift Store Classes, garments must have been purchased 'second-hand' with authentication from the store or individual in the form of a receipt or Clothing Cost Sheet. - 5.
+CLOTHING CONSTRUCTION FASHION REVUE Majority of the outfit must be constructed and modeled by the 4-H member who made the garment/outfit.
 Everything which is commonly considered an outer garment must be constructed (vest, jacket, dress, skirt, pants, coats, etc.) A sweater, blouse or shirt that is not worn as an outer garment can be purchased or made.
-Constructed garments to be modeled in the Fashion Revue must be exhibited at the Ellsworth County 4-H Fair as well as at the Fashion Revue in a class in Division K or Division M. - 6.
-Buymanship and Thrift Store Garments will not be displayed at the fair.
+Constructed garments to be modeled in the Fashion Revue must be exhibited at the Ellsworth County 4-H Fair as well as at the Fashion Revue in a class in Division K or Division M.

+- 6. Buymanship and Thrift Store Garments will not be displayed at the fair.
 Individual photos will be taken at the Fashion Revue and will be displayed at the fair with a copy of the Fashion Revue Narration sheet.
 The Overall Grand from each the boys' and girls' will be displayed. - 7.
 AN EXPENSE SHEET AND A PICTURE WILL BE REQUIRED FOR EACH ENTRY.
-Thrift Store Expenses sheets need to include an itemized list of owned items, items purchased from a thrift store, name of thrift store, and receipts for purchases.

-- 8. Entry forms and Narration Sheet are due July 1.
+Thrift Store Expense Sheets need to include an itemized list of owned items, items purchased from a thrift store, name of thrift store, and receipts for purchases. - 8.
+Entry forms and Narration Sheet are due July 1.
 Fashion Revue Cost Sheet and Picture come to Fashion Revue, day of event and are handed to the judge at consultation time. - 9.
 No parents talking to judge until ribbon placing awarded.